madejackson/MillControl/README.md

 Through that you can test a little and see if all components are working and how the UI works.
 You can finde a step by step demo setup [here.](./subPages/demoSetup.md)

 #### Real setup
-After your demo setup works well we should go on and set it up to the mill.
+After your demo setup works well you should go on and set it up to the mill.
 Work in progress:
 - [Here](./subPages/realSetupCM70.md) is an example how I did it for the CM70